zowe/zowe-install-packaging/README.md

 - check the `sourceDependencies` section.
 In the above case, it's line #96.
 - In the above example, you will see Zowe release v1.4.0 is using https://github.com/zowe/imperative repository tag [v2.4.9](https://github.com/zowe/imperative/tree/v2.4.9).

-### Point of Contact
+### Point of Contacts

-For each Zowe component, we have a point of contact in case if we want to confirm the versions defined in the `manifest.json.template`:
+For each Zowe component, we have point of contact(s) in case if we want to confirm the versions defined in the `manifest.json.template`:

 - API Mediation Layer: Petr Plavjanik, Mark Ackert
   * Binary Dependencies